 Speeder & Earl’s takes its roasting and brewing seriously, and has established as a coffee house Burlington knows and loves.
 Their cafe has a very relaxed vibe, making it a top place to sit and work for a couple hours.
 On a recent visit I chose a blended sort of chocolaty iced espresso drink called a Mud Season.
 Amazing!

 - 412 Pine St.

-New Moon Cafe became one of our favorite coffee shops in Burlington, Vermont when we lived here.
-It is the largest space of all the shops on this list, and in many ways, it is the most work-friendly of the spots.
+Vivid Coffee is the newest and perhaps largest space of all the coffee shops on this list, and in some ways, it is the most work-friendly of the spots.

-If you’re looking for a cozy spot, the fireplace near the front of the cafe is extremely welcoming, as are the lounge chairs gathered in front of it.
+There is plenty of seating and electrical outlets and if you’re looking for a cozy spot, the fireplace near the front of the cafe is extremely welcoming on a cold day.

 - 150 Cherry St.

 To find the best coffee in Burlington VT, you just might have to head into its Old North End.
 Here you’ll find the original location of Scout & Company and all of the charm it offers.
 The O.N.E. location is just about a mile north of downtown Burlington, making for an easy drive or bike ride.
 There’s an adjacent parking garage, making your life a lot easier.